 The new One + One works are accompanied by a slideshow of snapshots of found-scenarios taken by Daniel and also received from contributors to his website over the past ten years.
 The exhibition was co-curated by Daniel Eatock with Gallery Director David Falkner, and informed by a programme of open-meetings with students and staff at the Faculty of Art, Design & Architecture.
 Thank you to all contributors and participants.

-Dutch-based design agency Onomatopee have recently produced a new One + 1 book-edition based on the project featuring a text by Spike Island Curator Marie-Anne McQuay.
-Copies of the book are available from the Gallery.
+Dutch-based design agency Onomatopee published a One + 1 book-edition, based on the Fellowship project and featuring a text by Spike Island Curator Marie-Anne McQuay.